alumik/nkunlp-data-hub/README.md

-# NKU NLP Center
+# NKCS NLP Data Hub

+This is a corpus management platform for NLP tasks.

+## Copyright

-NLP Data Management Center of College of Software, Nankai University.
+© 2023 College of Software, Nankai University All Rights Reserved